 His various trips through the West reveal a joy in life and the outdoors that most readers will find contagious.

-as humor, adventure and hope.
+as well as humor, adventure and hope.
 In and around his new hometown of Boulder, Colorado, Gessner hiked hard and ran alongside flooded creeks.
 He found that the West was a place of

+clutter, and dread."
 In tranquil moments he seeks a chance to recover an animal self that is strong and powerful enough to conquer mountains, but also still and quiet enough to see things human